 Chris Gollon lived and worked in Surrey and IAP Fine Art exclusively holds his artistic estate, releasing only a select and limited number of works each year.

-*David Tregunna, Director, IAP Fine Art, was a longstanding friend of the artist, as well as his gallery representative for over 25 years, and is the leading expert in his work worldwide.
-He is currently embarked on assisting the authors of a catalogue raisonné, and the makers of a new television documentary about the artist's life and work.
-More on this soon.....
+*David Tregunna, Director, IAP Fine Art, was a longstanding friend of the artist, as well as his gallerist for over 25 years, and is a leading expert in his work.
+He recently helped the makers of the new documentary 'CHRIS GOLLON: Life in Paint' (85mins), which was premiered at the Barbican in late 2024, and which travels to New York in May 2025.